 Tristan Thompson: Is LeBron James Keeping Him Off The Court Because Of Cheating Scandal?

-LeBron James has power when it comes to the Cleveland Cavaliers and ever since Tristan Thompson made headlines for his shocking cheating scandal, many are wondering if LeBron will give him less game time.
+LeBron James has a lot of power when it comes to the Cleveland Cavaliers and ever since Tristan Thompson’s shocking cheating scandal, many are wondering if LeBron will give him less game time.
+Find out here!

 Tristan Thompson, 27, shocked everyone when he made headlines for allegedly cheating on longtime girlfriend Khloe Kardashian, 33, when she was pregnant but LeBron James, 33, who is Tristan’s teammate on his basketball team, the Cleveland Cavaliers, is not about to let it affect their games.”LeBron has a lot of decision-making power within the Cavs organization, and he isn’t at all upset or concerned with Tristan’s off-the-court transgressions anymore,” a source close to the Cavs EXCLUSIVELY told HollywoodLife.
 “As far as LeBron is concerned, what he did to Khloe and his daughter is in the past and it is what it is.
 In fact, neither LeBron or any of Tristan’s teammates have even spoken on the matter since he apologized to the team for bringing the ‘sh*t show’ to the locker room and they all let him know how they felt about what he did.”